george-hawkins/japanese/README.md

 * [Kakimashou](https://www.kakimashou.com/dictionary/character/%E4%BA%BA) - I like that they use hiragana and katakana to distinguish between kun an on'yomi readings (this isn't standard but is fairly common in dictionaries - see this [note](https://www.sakurajapan.co.uk/post/the-difference-between-on-yomi-and-kun-yomi)).
 * [jpdb](https://jpdb.io/search?q=%E4%BA%BA).

 The both line up more-or-less on what they think are the most common readings.
 I also found various links to [ichi.moe](https://ichi.moe/cl/kanji/?q=%E4%BA%BA) as it also shows some kind of frequnency data for readings but it seems to be completely out of whack with Kakimashou or jpdb.
-This [comment](https://community.wanikani.com/t/which-site-for-kanji-readings-discrepancies/68756/4) in the Kanji section of the WaniKani forums seems to confirm my impression that ichi.moe data is suspect.
+This [comment](https://community.wanikani.com/t/which-site-for-kanji-readings-discrepancies/68756/4) in the kanji section of the WaniKani forums seems to confirm my impression that ichi.moe data is suspect.

 ### Phonetic-semantic composition